- Town Projects

 The Installation Process

 Beginning this summer, DPW, working with its contractor Baystate Winsupply, will contact residents and businesses regarding installations.
-For the most part, water meters are on the outside of the home or business and the upgrade will occur without interruption.
 If water is in use at the time the contractor is on site, a request will be made to interrupt service for a short time in order to perform the replacement.
 Contractors will have a photo identification badge and will be in a clearly marked vehicle.
-A notice will be left after the new meter installation.

-A small number of Weston residences and businesses have water meters located within the house or business.
-In this case, a letter will be mailed that requests an appointment to make the upgrade.
+A letter will be mailed to all Weston water consumers that requests an appointment to make the upgrade.
 Please do not ignore this letter.
 A sample notice can be seen below.